 But what about the actual can itself?
 If you’ve used all the paint inside and can remove any residue with paint thinner, you can likely recycle them with other steel cans (assuming they are metal).

 Reducing your painter’s footprint starts in the store.
-Look for low-VOC and lead-free paints, such as those made by Behr.
+Look for low-VOC or no-VOC paints whenever possible.

 One of the most common questions we hear is about recycling “dirty” containers.
 Are those beer bottles with lime wedges inside recyclable?
 Does that last bit of peanut butter need to be removed from the jar before recycled?